ckswilliams/modOpenREM/docs/i_displaynames.rst

 User defined modality field
 ===========================

-Based on the information in the DICOM dose structured report OpenREM determines the modality type of a system.
+OpenREM determines the modality type of a system based on the information in the DICOM dose structured report .
 However sometimes this mechanism failes because vendors use templates meant for RF also for DX systems.
 Therefore it is possible from version 0.8.0 to set a modality type for each system manually.
-If a modality type is set manually this overrides the value that would be determined automatically.
+A manually set modality type overrides the automatically determined value.

 Viewing x-ray system display names and user defined modality